 Located on the largest Aran Island, Inis Mór, Na Seacht dTeampaill is the site of—contrary to its name—two ancient medieval churches.
 This site is a true relic on the prehistoric island and is best paired with a scenic bike ride.

 7. Poll na bPéist (The Wormhole) – the natural wonder

-A popular destination for tourists, this tidal pool, colloquially known as the Wormhole, is accessed via a cliff walk that leads on from Dún Aonghasa (see #6).
+A popular destination for tourists, this tidal pool, colloquially known as the Wormhole and is one of the best hidden gems in County Galway, is accessed via a cliff walk that leads on from Dún Aonghasa (see #6).

 The Wormhole is an extraordinary natural wonder that has caused rock, over time, to form a precision-cut rectangular tidal pool.
 This hidden gem is a favourite of locals and tourists in the know.
 You can thank us later.

 Address: Kilmurvy, Co.
 Galway

 6. Dún Aonghasa – the celebrated stone fort